kfish/elm-gamepad/README.md

 ## Elm interface

-A Gamepad is represented as an Elm record containing lists of Buttons and Axes.
+A `Gamepad` is represented as an Elm record containing lists of `buttons` and `axes`.
 The values of these fields indicate the current state of that button or axis.
 According to the [spec](spec):